merenlab/anvio.org/help/main/programs/anvi-display-functions/index.md

                        &#45;&#45;min&#45;occurrence 3
 </div>

-Would produce the following display by default, where each layer is one of the genomes described in the <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span> file, and each item is a unique function name that occurs in `COG20_FUNCTION` (which was obtained by running <span class="artifact-p">[anvi-run-ncbi-cogs](/help/main/programs/anvi-run-ncbi-cogs)</span> on each <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> in the external genomes file) that was found in more than three genomes:
+Would produce the following display by default, where each layer is one of the genomes described in the <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span> file, and each item is a unique function name that occur in `COG20_FUNCTION` (which was obtained by running <span class="artifact-p">[anvi-run-ncbi-cogs](/help/main/programs/anvi-run-ncbi-cogs)</span> on each <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> in the external genomes file) that were found in more than three genomes:

 [![Example output](../../images/anvi-display-functions-01.png){:.center-img .width-50}](../../images/anvi-display-functions-01.png)